 View Categories

-What is Process Mapping?
-A Guide to Understanding and Optimising Business Processes
+What Is Process Mapping?
+A Guide to Optimising Business Workflows

-Process mapping is a visual representation of a workflow, process, or system.
-It uses flowcharts, diagrams, or models to outline each step involved in a process, showing how tasks flow from start to finish.
+Process mapping is a way of visually representing a workflow, process, or system.
+By using flowcharts, diagrams, or models, businesses can see how tasks flow from start to finish, who is responsible, and where decisions are made.

 Key Components of Process Mapping

-• These are the resources, information, or materials needed to start the process.
+• Inputs – resources, information, or materials needed to start.

-• The individual tasks or steps performed to achieve the desired outcome.
+• Processes – tasks or steps carried out to achieve outcomes.

 Benefits of Process Mapping